 Hydeaway Bay

 If you like to seek out hidden gems on your travels, Hydeaway Bay should be on your list when visiting the Whitsundays.
-This tiny coastal hamlet is set on a long, white, sandy beach on a no-through road about 50 km from Airlie Beach and only a short 10 minute drive from its sister town, Dingo Beach.
-Take the Gregory-Cannon Valley Road to Dingo Beach Road and then don't miss the turn to Hydeaway Bay Drive.
+This tiny coastal hamlet is set on a long, white, sandy beach on a no-through road about 50 kilometres from Airlie Beach (take the Gregory-Cannon Valley Road to Dingo Beach Road and then don't miss the turn to Hydeaway Bay Drive).

 Aerial view of Hydeaway Bay with a sandy beach, coastal road and boats on the blue calm waters